 You might not have a dedicated person to do your social media.
 Chart a monthly strategy with the team that notes all key dates, product launches, special product offers, or limited-time sales.
 Once you have your plan, put the tweets into a schedule that you can automate with one of the many tools available.

 You can talk about your newest feature addition, the website launch, snippets of customer feedback, live tweets from events, and like and retweet content relevant to your brand.
 Be sure to mix in original content and retweets with your commentary added.

 Use analytics and experiment to find the time of day that yields the most impressions, likes, and retweets.

 14. Incorporate hashtags.

 You need a strategy for using the best hashtags for your tweets.
 Use keywords that are relevant to your brand.
-Best practice is no more than 2 hashtags per tweet.
-If you're going to an event or launching your product be sure to create a unique hashtag for it.
+The best practice is no more than two hashtags per tweet.
+If you're going to an event or launching your product, create a unique hashtag.
 Be sure the team knows to incorporate these hashtags as they tweet.
-Capitalize each word to increase visibility, not more than 2 or 3 words.
+Capitalize each word to increase visibility; not more than 2 or 3 words.